 Peter J. Hotez, MD, PhD, is the founding dean of the National School of Tropical Medicine and a professor of Pediatrics and Molecular Virology & Microbiology at Baylor College of Medicine, where he is also the Texas Children’s Hospital Endowed Chair of Tropical Pediatrics.
-He also serves as President of the Sabin Vaccine Institute, Director of the Texas Children’s Hospital Center for Vaccine Development, and the Baker Institute Fellow in Disease and Poverty at Rice University.
+He also serves as Director of Texas Children’s Hospital Center for Vaccine Development, and the Baker Institute Fellow in Disease and Poverty at Rice University.

 Dr. Hotez’s research focuses on developing vaccines for neglected tropical diseases such as hookworm infection, schistosomiasis, and Chagas disease.
 These diseases affect hundreds of millions of children and adults worldwide.
 A renowned global health advocate, Dr. Hotez co-founded the Global Network for Neglected Tropical Diseases in 2006 as part of the Clinton Global Initiative.
 The Global Network for Neglected Tropical Diseases provides access to essential medicines for more than 450 million people.

 Dr. Hotez earned an undergraduate degree in molecular biophysics from Yale University in 1980, a PhD in biochemical parasitology from Rockefeller University in 1986, and an MD from Weill Cornell Medical College in 1987.
 He completed residency training in pediatrics at Massachusetts General Hospital from 1987 to 1989 and postdoctoral fellowship training in infectious diseases and molecular parasitology at Yale from 1989 to 1991.